If you are interested in growing mango trees, then you’ve come to the right place.

 After planting our mango tree, we’ll want to continue watering infrequently and deeply.

-Do NOT rely on overhead water from an irrigation system.
+Whatever you do, Do NOT rely on overhead water from an irrigation system.

-A good rule of thumb for watering newly planted mango trees is watering twice a week for the first two months, with waterings then dropping down to once a week for another two months.
+Pro Tip: A good rule of thumb for watering newly planted mango trees is watering twice a week for the first two months, with waterings then dropping down to once a week for another two months.

 A simple and effective trick to knowing whether or not a mango tree needs water is sticking our finger a few inches deep into the soil.
 If the soil feels moist, then the mango tree doesn’t need to be watered.
-If we don’t want to get our fingers dirty all the time, we can also opt to use a moisture meter.
+If we don’t want to get our fingers dirty all the time, we can also opt to use a moisture meter:

-Once the tree pushes out new foliage growth, it is established!
-However, if we live in an area with ongoing drought conditions, it may be a good idea to continue deep watering young mango trees at least once a week.
+That said, if we live in an area with ongoing drought conditions, it would be good idea to continue deep watering young mango trees at least once a week.

 How to Fertilize a Mango Tree